 Every business is sitting on a pile of valuable data; but few know how to get it.

 In this blog we share insight into two of the free tools available to businesses, to help you make better use of your data.
 The good news is, you don’t need a degree in computer science and it doesn’t need to cost!
-If you want to know even more, sign up for our latest free webinar taking place on Wednesday 7th August at 4pm.

 Let’s start with the obvious one – why should businesses be accessing data?